l-zeuch/yagpdb.vim/README.md

 > Make sure to read the source code of the tool before using it and verify compatibility with your version of YAGPDB.

 [lytfs]: https://github.com/jo3-l/yagfuncdata

+## Contributing

+If you spot an error, or want to contribute new features, feel free open a pull request!
+Please refer to [CONTRIBUTING](.github/CONTRIBUTING.md) for our guidelines on how to contribute.

+### Other Contributions

+Some of the regex in this plugin was developed by [@DZ-TM](https://github.com/DZ-TM).
+If you like it, feel free to give him cookies as a reward.

 ## Legal Mumbo Jumbo